 - 8. In the course of their work, an auditor may: - conclude that, based on the audit evidence obtained, the financial statements as a whole are not free from material misstatement; or - might be unable to obtain sufficient appropriate audit evidence to conclude that the financial statements as a whole are free from material misstatement. - 9.
 Where either of these situations arises, the auditor is required to modify their opinion in the auditor's report in accordance with ISA (UK) 705 (Revised June 2016).
-The table below illustrates the impact on the auditors report where a modification to the auditor's opinion is required:
+The table below illustrates the impact on the auditor's report where a modification to the auditor's opinion is required:

 Scenario Requirement ISA (UK) 705 Reference Relevant Illustrative Report (s) The auditor, having obtained sufficient appropriate audit evidence, concludes that misstatements, individually or in the aggregate, are material, but not pervasive, to the financial statements.
-OR The auditor shall express a qualified opinion Paragraph 7 The Appendix of ISA (UK) 705 (Revised June 2016) contains illustrations of auditor's reports with modifications The auditor is unable to obtain sufficient appropriate audit evidence on which to base the opinion, but the auditor concludes that the possible effects on the financial statements of undetected misstatements, if any, could be material but not pervasive. to the opinion.
-Whilst these auditor's reports have not been tailored for the UK, they illustrate the requirements of the ISA (UK) where the auditor The auditor, having obtained sufficient appropriate audit evidence, concludes that misstatements, individually or in the aggregate, are both material and pervasive to the financial statements.
-The auditor shall express an adverse opinion Paragraph 8 is required to modify or disclaim their opinion.
+OR The auditor shall express a qualified opinion Paragraph 7 The Appendix of ISA (UK) 705 (Revised June 2016) contains illustrations of auditor's reports with modifications to The auditor is unable to obtain sufficient appropriate audit evidence on which to base the opinion, but the auditor concludes that the possible effects on the financial statements of undetected misstatements, if any, could be material but not pervasive. the opinion.
+Whilst these auditor's reports have not been tailored for the UK, they illustrate the requirements of the ISA (UK) where the auditor is The auditor, having obtained sufficient appropriate audit evidence, concludes that misstatements, individually or in the aggregate, are both material and pervasive to the financial statements.
+The auditor shall express an adverse opinion Paragraph 8 required to modify or disclaim their opinion.
 The auditor is unable to obtain sufficient appropriate audit evidence on which to base the opinion, and the auditor concludes that the possible effects on the financial statements of undetected misstatements, if any, could be both material and pervasive.
-OR The auditor shall disclaim an opinion Paragraphs 9 and 10 extremely rare circumstances rolving multiple uncertainties, the ditor concludes that, twithstanding having obtained fficient appropriate audit evidence garding each of the individual certainties, it is not possible to form opinion on the financial statements certainties, it is not possible to form certainties and their possible mulative effect on the financial itements.
+The auditor shall disclaim an opinion Paragraphs 9 and 10

+Scenario Requirement ISA (UK) 705 Reference Relevant Illustrative Report (s) OR In extremely rare circumstances involving multiple uncertainties, the auditor concludes that, notwithstanding having obtained sufficient appropriate audit evidence regarding each of the individual uncertainties, it is not possible to form an opinion on the financial statements due to the potential interaction of the uncertainties and their possible cumulative effect on the financial statements.

 10. The auditor also considers the impact of any modified opinion on the financial statements on the auditor's other reporting responsibilities (including those on which they are required to report by exception).
-For example, if the auditor has been unable to obtain sufficient appropriate audit evidence to conclude that the financial statements as a whole are free from material misstatement and issues a qualified or disclaimer of opinion arising from that limitation, the auditor considers whether a modified conclusion should be expressed on whether adequate accounting records have been maintained.
+For example, if the auditor has been unable to obtain sufficient appropriate audit evidence to conclude that the financial statements as a whole are free from material misstatement and issues a qualified or disclaimer of opinion arising from that limitation, the auditor considers whether a modified conclusion should be expressed on whether adequate accounting records have been maintained1.